Product details

 When to serve it

-Thanks to its structure and the balance between tannins and acidity, this Bordeaux Supérieur has solid aging potential.
-It can be enjoyed young but benefits from a few years of bottle aging.
-The ideal drinking window is from the third to the seventh year, when it best expresses its aromatic complexity and structural balance.
+Thanks to its structure and the balance between tannins and acidity, this Bordeaux Supérieur has strong ageing potential.
+It can be enjoyed young but benefits from a short bottle ageing of a few years.
+The ideal drinking window is from the third to the seventh year, when it expresses its full aromatic complexity and structural balance.